 Bacon, sausage, and hot dogs, with their high fat and cholesterol content, don't do your heart any favors.
 These processed meats are smoked, salted, or infused with chemicals to preserve them.
 Both processed and fatty red meats like burgers are harmful to your heart.
 Fish, lean poultry, beans, and tofu are healthier sources of protein, and they also fit on a bun (whole grain, of course!).

 Sugary foods and drinks like cookies, cakes, candy, and soda contribute to obesity, which is harmful to your health.
 Sugar raises blood sugar and increases inflammation.
 That may be why people who overdo it on sweets face a greater risk of dying from heart disease.
 How much sugar is OK?
 The American Heart Association recommends that women get no more than 6 teaspoons and men no more than 9 teaspoons of added sugar a day.

 Worst: Fried Foods

 As soon as you dip foods like potatoes or chicken into batter and fry them in oil, you add fat and cholesterol.
 Eating fried foods on a regular basis leads to weight gain, which can raise your blood pressure.
 Research finds that fried foods increase the risk for heart disease and heart failure.
 Bake, broil, roast, or stir-fry vegetables and lean proteins like chicken and fish for a heart-healthy but still tasty meal.

-A glass of red wine daily might be good for your heart, but once you have heart failure, it's best to abstain.
 Alcohol contains empty calories that put on weight without adding any nutrition.
 Plus, alcohol doesn't mix well with some blood pressure drugs and other heart medicines.

 Worst: Excess Fluids